Positive contractive projections in Schatten Spaces: Proof of Theorem , for .

 \subsection{The case $p=1$.}

 For the case $p=1$, the difference comes from the fact that for a 1-complemented subspace $X$ of $S^1(H)$, the contractive projection onto $X$ is not necessarly unique.
-However, according to the remark after Theorem 2.16 in \cite{AF2}, there is a unique contractive projection $P$ onto $X$ satisfying Hence, if $X$ is indecomposable and non-degenerate, there exists a unique contractive projection $P : S^1(H)\to S^1(H)$ onto $X$.
+However, according to \cite[the remark after Theorem 2.16, p.36]{AF2}, there is a unique contractive projection $P$ onto $X$ satisfying Hence, if $X$ is indecomposable and non-degenerate, there exists a unique contractive projection $P : S^1(H)\to S^1(H)$ onto $X$.
 It follows that the previous study of each type remains valid in the case $p=1$, and thus Theorem \ref{THM1} holds for $p=1$.